redis/redis-py/README.md

 b'bar'
 ```

 The above code connects to localhost on port 6379, sets a value in Redis, and retrieves it.
 All responses are returned as bytes in Python, to receive decoded strings, set *decode_responses=True*.
-For this, and more connection options, see [these examples](https://redis.readthedocs.io/en/stable/examples.html)
+For this, and more connection options, see [these examples](https://redis.readthedocs.io/en/stable/examples.html).

 ### Connection Pools

 By default, redis-py uses a connection pool to manage connections.
 Each instance of a Redis class receives its own connection pool.
-You can however define your own [redis.ConnectionPool](https://redis.readthedocs.io/en/stable/connections.html#connection-pools)
+You can however define your own [redis.ConnectionPool](https://redis.readthedocs.io/en/stable/connections.html#connection-pools).

 ``` python
 >>> pool = redis.ConnectionPool(host='localhost', port=6379, db=0)
 >>> r = redis.Redis(connection_pool=pool)
 ```

-Alternatively, you might want to look at [Async connections](https://redis.readthedocs.io/en/stable/examples/asyncio_examples.html), or [Cluster connections](https://redis.readthedocs.io/en/stable/connections.html#cluster-client), or even [Async Cluster connections](https://redis.readthedocs.io/en/stable/connections.html#async-cluster-client)
+Alternatively, you might want to look at [Async connections](https://redis.readthedocs.io/en/stable/examples/asyncio_examples.html), or [Cluster connections](https://redis.readthedocs.io/en/stable/connections.html#cluster-client), or even [Async Cluster connections](https://redis.readthedocs.io/en/stable/connections.html#async-cluster-client).

 ### Redis Commands

 There is built-in support for all of the [out-of-the-box Redis commands](https://redis.io/commands).
-They are exposed using the raw Redis command names (`HSET`, `HGETALL`, etc.) except where a word (i.e del) is reserved by the language.
+They are exposed using the raw Redis command names (`HSET`, `HGETALL`, etc.) except where a word (i.e. del) is reserved by the language.
 The complete set of commands can be found [here](https://github.com/redis/redis-py/tree/master/redis/commands), or [the documentation](https://redis.readthedocs.io/en/stable/commands.html).

 ## Advanced Topics